- What is the Canadian Snowsport Association (CSA)?

 The coverage is excess any other valid and collectible insurance and in the event of a claim you maybe asked for details of any other excess Hospital/Medical or Travel insurance you may carry, including premium Credit Card coverages.

 AOA member clubs must have all regular club activities including weekly training, social events and races sanctioned by AOA.
-Click here for the form to use.
+Click here to open the AOA Event Sanctioning Form to use.
 Please update as you add more events to your calendar.